SCULLING CAMP FOR EXPIRENCED MASTERS ROWERS

 Rojabo Sculling Camp Coach Bo Vestergaard

-Bo, born 1965 got selected for the Danish national team at the age of 22 and rowed on the Danish LM8+ for 7 years, four years as the stroke.
-His rowing career led to several World Championship medals, two gold, four silver, and one bronze.
+Bo, who was born in 1965, was selected for the Danish national rowing team at the age of 22.
+He went on to row on the Danish LM8+ for seven years, serving as the stroke for four of those years.
+During his rowing career, Bo won several World Championship medals, including two gold, four silver, and one bronze.

-In 1996 he started coaching the Danish National team and over the years he worked with various different teams, such as the LM8+, LM4x, LM2-, LM2x LM2x, and W4x where his crews frequently made it to the finals at the World Championships.
-From 2000 to 2006 he was the Head Coach for the Danish Women’s National Team and coached the LW2x and W4x to qualify for the Olympic Games.
-As coach, he achieved two silver and two bronze medals at the World Championships.
+In 1996, Bo began his coaching career with the Danish National team, where he worked with a variety of teams, including LM8+, LM4x, LM2-, LM2x, and W4x.
+Under his guidance, his crews frequently advanced to the finals at the World Championships.
+From 2000 to 2006, Bo served as the Head Coach for the Danish Women’s National Team, where he coached the LW2x and W4x to qualify for the Olympic Games.
+As a coach, Bo achieved two silver and two bronze medals at the World Championships.

-For a five-year period, he worked as High-Performance Director for the Danish Kayak Federation guiding athletes to train following principles from the Rojabo method and helping them bring home medals.
+For five years, Bo served as the High-Performance Director for the Danish Kayak Federation, where he guided athletes in following the principles of the Rojabo method and helped them win medals.

 Rojabo Sculling Camp coach Jakob Øjvind Nielsen

-Jakob, born in 1970, has rowed since the young age of 13 and started racing outriggers at the age of 25.
-Two years later in 1997, coached by Bo Vestergaard, he took home bronze at the World Championships racing the LM2-.
+Jakob, born in 1970, discovered his passion for rowing at the young age of 13 and began racing outriggers at the age of 25.
+With the guidance of Bo Vestergaard, Jakob won the bronze medal at the World Championships racing the LM2- in 1997.

 Bo and Jakob started rowing together as a team in 2005.
 Since 2009 they have rowed the MM2x to Boston Head of the Charles and raced at the Danish National Championships.